bmfukushima/KatanaWidgets/README.md

 ## Prerequisites
   * [qtpy](https://pypi.org/project/QtPy/) is a small abstraction layer that lets you write applications using a single API call to either PyQt or PySide.
-  * [cgwidgets] (https://github.com/bmfukushima/cgwidgets) small PyQt5/PySide agnostic widgets to be used between multiple DCCs
+  * [cgwidgets](https://github.com/bmfukushima/cgwidgets) small PyQt5/PySide agnostic widgets to be used between multiple DCCs

-## Written in:
+## Written in
   * Python 2.7.12
   * PyQt 5.12